wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

 Use the steps in the previous task to create a query based on the
     **D:\\DA100\\Data**\\**ColorFormats.csv** file.

+> [!NOTE]
-    The **ColorFormats** CSV file contains one row per product color.
+> The **ColorFormats** CSV file contains one row per product color.
 Each row records the HEX codes to format background and font colors.

 ### Finish up